Holodance

 Holodance is a collaborative multiplayer virtual reality rhythm video game developed and published by Narayana games for Microsoft Windows.
-The standard version of the game features 12 songs people can dance to.
+The standard version of the game features 12 songs where people can dance to.
 The game has been available as an Early access title on Steam since April 5, 2016.

 Gameplay

 Players interact with the rhythm of a song using their hands, which are tracked using motion controllers.

 Catching Orbs

 A mechanism used for percussion instruments, Catching Orbs puts attention on the timing of catching an orb.
 For each note of the instrument track currently played, one orb flies towards the player from a greater distance and arrives in hands' reach in front of the player at the exact moment that the note starts playing in the song.
 This location is marked by the outline of a sphere that glows up and down so that players know when they have to catch the note with their hand, and where.
 If players catch the note, they receive a score depending on how precisely they matched the rhythm, plus a bonus based on how fast they moved their hand before catching the note, and another bonus based on the rotation speed of their hand before catching the note.
 The locations where the orbs arrive can be used to create a dance choreography for the player.
 However, this mechanic only defines where the players have to have their hands at certain times.
 How the player gets there is up to the player, so it can be dancing, but it can also just be hitting orbs, allowing the players to find their way of expressing themselves in the game.
-When the player misses a note, that specific instrument is muted until he catches the next.
+When the player misses a note, that specific instrument is muted until they catch the next.
 This mechanic that has since been used by many other Virtual Reality rhythm games was inspired by a game jam project called E-Motion and first made public by Holodance in July 2015.